jeannadark/whale_tail_identifier/README.md

 The images in the "new_whale" category were proven to be too dissimilar for them to form any meaningful clusters based on nearest-neighbor similarity.
 The algorithm incorrectly grouped whales with different markings and tail shapes into one cluster (possibly grouping them based on other similar image attributes).
 For the purposes of a better prediction accuracy, the "new_whale" category was dropped from the dataset.

-Synthetic data was generated for the rest of the underrepresented whale types by combining random backgrounds & foregrounds to generated approximately 40 extra images for each whale category (thereby resolving the issue of whale types having a representation of just a few images).
+Synthetic data was generated for the rest of the underrepresented whale types by combining random backgrounds & foregrounds to generate approximately 40 extra images for each whale category (thereby resolving the issue of whale types having a representation of just a few images).

 Examples of synthetically generated data: